appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-chart/installation/kubernetes-quick.md

 ### 3. Create Registry Secret

-**Create a Kubernetes secret** named `containerregistry` to authenticate Appcircle container image registry.
+**Create a Kubernetes secret** named `containerregistry` to authenticate the Appcircle container image registry.
 You need a `cred.json` file you got from Appcircle with your license to access the container images.

 If you haven't got your `cred.json` already, you can [contact us](https://appcircle.io/support/).